Durable Solutions for Arts and Culture at the Science Undergraduate Society

 Does the building provide space for people to concentrate, to focus, for a moment alone?

 Envisioning the above dynamics when creating a new space is pivotal to its effectiveness and longevity.
 While we the users are the space’s designers, the initial atmosphere and layout we bring to it eventually affects our behaviour when using that space.
 Winston Churchill sums it up in this noteworthy quote, that “we shape our buildings, and afterwards, our buildings shape us.”

 The deliverables we made from this project were:

 Providing a cost-benefit analysis integrated into a recommended furniture package

 Creating a preliminary creative network hub across campus

 Providing and weight decor options

 This was all incorporated into a report submitted to the SUS executive.
 As the building was scheduled to be closed at the end of April until the next school year started we could not go further in our recommendations to the implementation phase of our policy proposal.
 Although it was disappointing that our group will not have the opportunity to implement our recommendations, we enjoyed the process in interacting with all stakeholders in this project to produce sound policy solutions, and we are looking forward to seeing the new building with our recommendations implemented.

-Sean Wu is a Master of Public Policy and Global Affairs student at UBC.
+Sean Wu is a Master of Public Policy and Global Affairs student at the University of British Columbia.
 With a professional background in digital marketing and academic background in international relations, he looks to create insightful content that will effectively explain complex policy issues to a general audience.